 ~ Bill English, San Francisco Playhouse

 We believe that theater has the power to connect our hearts and minds to people and their stories.
-It provides us with an opportunity to look inside experiences, places, and people who we don’t have easy access to.
+It invites us to look inside experiences that we don’t have easy access to.
 Our international performances will take that learning to a higher level.
 People encountered while traveling become valued colleagues and lifelong friends.
 They become places on the map (and a guest room or sofa) to visit later.
 These interactions give a glimpse of life outside our hometown and lifelong friends, and reveal new and refreshing perspectives that.
 We learn that people are the same and different and that these differences don’t mean deficient.

 Having a chance to perform internationally and engage in talk-backs with these audiences can challenge ones point of view and potentially reveal blind spots.
 We believe that this opportunity will improve the skills of the actors as well as expand their world view.
-The benefit to Tulsa Community Theatre is globally minded actors, stage managers and directors who are also culturally competent, which should make for some great theatre!
+The benefit to the Tulsa Theatre Community is globally minded actors, stage managers, and directors who are also culturally competent, which will make for some great theatre!

 Our first International Tour took place in Amsterdam, Delft, and the Hague in The Netherlands October 5-15, 2018